Meowscles: Critical reception

-Meowscles was well received upon release, with Danielle Rose of PCGamesN stating that the design "carved a place in player's hearts" epitomized the fun whimsy the franchise was known for.
-Meanwhile, Mark Delaney of GameSpot called the character charmingly strange, and added that despite coming from an outside source it felt like something that had always been a part of the title due to how the character was utilized.
-However, Owen S. Good in an article for Polygon stated he resembled "one of those action-figure frankensteins bored middle-schoolers would re-animate" by combining multiple toys, due to how disproportionate his small head is to his larger body.
+Meowscles was well received upon release, with Danielle Rose of PCGamesN stating that the design "carved a place in player's hearts" and epitomized the fun whimsy the franchise was known for.
+Meanwhile, Mark Delaney of GameSpot called the character charmingly strange, and added that despite originating outside Epic Games, it felt like something that had always been a part of the title due to how the character was utilized.
+However, Owen S. Good in an article for Polygon wrote he resembled "one of those action-figure frankensteins bored middle-schoolers would re-animate" by combining multiple toys, due to the disproportionately small head on his larger body.

-Tiago Manuel of Destructoid described the skin as one of Fortnites stranges, and further felt it was the sort of design "that the Internet loves, and thus something you probably should never confess your love for in the real world".
-Raymond Woodsmall of Comic Book Resources described his design as having "an undeniably adorable face paired with the body of a young Arnold Schwarzenegger", a combination he found worked particularly well with Fortnites dance animations.
-He further emphasized that the character's appearance represented "goofy" skins in the game which were often avoided due to how highly visibly they made players, he found that most players tended to use such skins and that it was often simultaneously hilarious and humiliating to be killed in game by players using such.
+Tiago Manuel of Destructoid described the skin as one of Fortnites strangest and felt it was the sort of design "that the Internet loves, and thus something you probably should never confess your love for in the real world."
+Raymond Woodsmall of Comic Book Resources described his design as having "an undeniably adorable face paired with the body of a young Arnold Schwarzenegger," a combination he found worked particularly well with Fortnites dance animations.
+He further emphasized that the character's appearance represented "goofy" skins that were often avoided due to how highly visibly they made players.
+However, he found that most players tended to use such skins and that it was often simultaneously hilarious and humiliating to be killed in game by players using them.

-Meowscles has also been seen by some as a LGBTQ icon.
+Meowscles has also been seen as a LGBTQ icon.
 Riley MacLeod in an article for Kotaku stated that the character "looks like someone slapped that colon-three uwu emoticon over the stylized gay art of Tom of Finland".
 At the same time, he voiced approval for the character's friendly appearance, as well as his outfit and physique.
-MacLeod emphasized that while he was not a furry, he found the character design very attractive, and found elements such as his harness resembled attire seen at gay bars.
+MacLeod emphasized that while he was not a furry, he found the character design very attractive and compared elements such as his harness to outfits seen at gay bars.
 In a later article for Aftermath he stated that several commentators on Kotaku argued that Meowscles could be read as transgender, as most calico cats are female.
-He appreciated this interpretation of the character, and found it helped him to come to terms with his own identity as a trans person.
+He appreciated this interpretation of the character and found it helped him to come to terms with his own identity as a trans person.

 Variations of the character were also mostly well received, with particular discussion around the Toon variant.
-Wes Fenlon in an article for PC Gamer stated that it saw positive fan response on social media, and led to artists reimagining other characters from the franchise in a similar artstyle.
-While he himself appreciated it as a homage to character Felix the Cat, he felt it made him uncomfortable due to being "too swole", and that the overly long legs by comparison gave it a sense of body horror.
+Wes Fenlon in an article for PC Gamer stated that it saw positive fan response on social media and led to artists reimagining other characters from the franchise in a similar artstyle.
+While he appreciated it as a homage to character Felix the Cat, Fenlon felt it made him uncomfortable due to being "too swole" and that the overly long legs by comparison gave it a sense of body horror.